projectcalico/calico/windows-calico/quickstart.md

   <%

 1. Ensure that BGP is disabled.
-   If you installed using tigera-operator, you can do this by:
+   If you installed Calico using operator, you can do this by:

    ```bash
    kubectl patch installation default --type=merge -p '{"spec": {"calicoNetwork": {"bgp": "Disabled"}}}'
    ```
-   If you installed using the manifest from https://docs.projectcalico.org/manifests/calico-vxlan.yaml then BGP will already be disabled.
+   If you installed Calico using the manifest from https://docs.projectcalico.org/manifests/calico-vxlan.yaml then BGP is already disabled.

 1. Prepare directory for Kubernetes files on Windows node.